chef-boneyard/chef-web-docs-2016/chef_master/source/breaking_changes_chef_11.rst

 The API request timeout has been reduced to 15 minutes
 -----------------------------------------------------------
 In |chef 11|, the timeout on the timestamp embedded in API requests (used to prevent replay attacks) was reduced from 60 to 15 minutes.

-To increase the timeout to an hour (in seconds), modify /etc/chef-server/chef-server.rb and add this to the bottom:
+To increase the timeout to an hour (in seconds), modify ``/etc/chef-server/chef-server.rb`` and add this setting:

 .. code-block:: ruby